Charles-Zhang-Somewhere/Somewhere/README.md

 3. Right click on file:
 4. Right click on home:
 5. (Planned) Win32 on filename and new button for file and folder win33 context menu
+6. (Desktop, Feature) Allow going back history using **backspace** button (notice for mouse with 5 buttons, it's automatically supported to go back)
+7. (Desktop, Feature) Allow `Shift+LMB` when clicking hyperlinks in preview browser to create a "bookmark" note

 # Window